afforeroc/mealy-machine/README.md

 ### 3. Input data
 The app requires:
-* `machine.txt`- input file with all data to construct a representative Mealy machine and their digraph
+* `machine.txt`- input file with all data to construct a representative Mealy machine and their digraph.
 * `input_strings.txt`- input file with set of strings that will be translated.

-These input files are in `input/` folder and will be edited according to your needs.
+These input files are in `input/` folder and must be edited according to your needs.
 Followings sections I explain required order of data for these files with examples.

 **machine.txt**